-Our Integrated Foundation Year will take you through a carefully-designed programme to help you to progress confidently onto your undergraduate degree.
+Our Integrated Foundation Year will take you through a carefully-designed course to help you to progress confidently onto your undergraduate degree.

 Engineering, Physical, Computational and Mathematical sciences underpin modern technological society and can help us provide answers to fundamental questions.
 Graduates with these degrees are highly sought after by employers.
 The Computer Science Foundation Year provides progressive structures in which you are able to gain knowledge and understanding of approaches to scientific study and your chosen degree subject.

 All Foundation Year students take ‘Global Perspectives’, then four subject-based courses provide familiarity with Mathematics and computation – the language of modern science and technology, and key for success in science, technology and engineering.

 Once you have completed your Foundation year, you will normally progress onto the full degree course, BSc Computer Science.
 There may also be flexibility to move onto a degree in another department (see end of section, below).